Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Say Something Kind

 Another circle game.
 Do you see a theme here?
-Circles have no beginning or end and are inclusive.
+Circles have no beginning or end and are inherently inclusive.
 They are a great way to build community.

 At the Zoo (or other familiar places)